arhamzubair00/Clarity_app/README.md

 </table>

-## Conclusion

-Le Wagon Coding Bootcamp was simply the most amazing learning experience in my life with teaching quality I've never seen before and that application is the final showdown of all the skills acquired during the bootcamp.
-There is still so much to do, but it's mostly refactoring and working on the front end.
-The only important bit that is really missing is Testing and any TDD, CI/CD principles, but realistically, considering the time given - that was a necessary sacrifice.
-Considering that this application is shared effort, despite all those missing elements I think it is a viable product and it suffices to leave it in that state.

 ## Acknowledgements

 Big thank you to the most amazing team ever!

 [Sophie Mattacks](https://github.com/SophieMatts) For the initial idea and giving your heart and soul into this app. 🤍

 [Arham Zubair](https://github.com/arhamzubair00)